 9-Placing concrete in the sidewall of the Nevada spillway June 1933.

 10-This undated view, looking upstream through the Black Canyon would be thick concrete forms at the base of the Hoover Dam and thin near the top.
+Dozens of trucks delivering mortar materials are visible at the bottom of the image.

 30 seconds time lapse video.